Fairy chess piece: Background

 Fragment of a chessboard and chess pieces from 17th-century Russia.
 This may once have been a "standard" form of chess in a particular area.

 The earliest known forms of chess date from the 7th century in Persia (chatrang) and India (chaturanga).
 They had different rules from the modern game.
-The game was then transmitted to the Arabs, then to the Europeans, and for several centuries, it was played with those ancient rules.
+The game was passed to the Arabs, then to the Europeans, and for several centuries, it was played with those ancient rules.
 For example, the queen was once able to move only a single square diagonally, while the bishop could jump two squares diagonally.
-The change of rules occurred in Spain in the end of the 15th century when the queen and the bishop were given the moves they have today.
-In the old Muslim manuscripts those two pieces were referred as a ferz (meaning advisor) and fil (meaning elephant).
-The queen is still called ferz and the bishop is called slon (meaning elephant) in Russian and Ukrainian and the bishop is still called alfil (from al fil, with the article) in Spanish.
-Due to the pieces' change in movement, the ferz and the alfil are now considered non-standard chess pieces.
-As those who created modern chess did in the 15th century, modern chess enthusiasts still often create their own variations of the rules and the way the pieces move.
-Pieces that move differently from today's standard rules are called "variant" or "fairy" chess pieces.
+The change of rules occurred in Spain in the end of the 15th century when the queen and the bishop were given their modern moves.
+In the old Muslim manuscripts those two pieces were referred as ferz (meaning advisor) and fil (meaning elephant).
+The queen is still called ferz and the bishop is called slon (elephant) in Russian and Ukrainian.
+The bishop is still called alfil (from al fil, using the article) in Spanish.
+Due to the pieces' change in movement, the ferz and the alfil are considered non-standard chess pieces.
+As those who created modern chess did in the 15th century, chess enthusiasts may still create their own rule variations and how the pieces move.
+Pieces that move differently from standard rules are called "variant" or "fairy" chess pieces.

 The names of fairy pieces are not standardised, and most do not have standard symbols associated with them.
-Most are typically represented in diagrams by rotated versions of the icons for normal pieces, though there are a few exceptions that sometimes get their own icons: the equihopper, the knighted pieces (princess, empress, and amazon), and a few of the basic leapers (e.g. wazir, ferz, and alfil).
-This article uses common names for the pieces described whenever possible, but these names sometimes differ between circles associated with chess problems and circles associated with chess variants.
+Most are represented in diagrams by rotated versions of the icons for normal pieces, though a few exceptions sometimes get their own icons: the equihopper and the knighted pieces (princess, empress, and amazon), and a few of the basic leapers (e.g. wazir, ferz, and alfil).
+The common names for the pieces are used here whenever possible, but these names sometimes differ between circles associated with chess problems and circles associated with chess variants.

 Classification

 Many of the simplest fairy chess pieces do not appear in the orthodox game, but they usually fall into one of three classes.
 There are also compound pieces that combine the movement powers of two or more different pieces.

+Directions are defined as orthogonal (i.e. horizontal or vertical), like a rook; diagonal, like a bishop; and hippogonal, like a knight.